sagars007/starry-fox/README.md

 * Minimalistic dark scroll bars using the [Dark Scroll extension](https://addons.mozilla.org/en-US/firefox/addon/dark-scroll-for-tweetdeck/).

-* Starting from Nightly builds 97.0a1 (18 dec 2021), scrollbar styles can be modified using ```widget.non-native-theme.scrollbar.style``` in about:config.
+* Starting from Nightly build 97.0a1 (18 dec 2021), scrollbar styles can be modified using ```widget.non-native-theme.scrollbar.style``` in about:config.
   * Corresponding values:
   ```
   0. Default platform scrollbar style.